ayecue/grunt-klassmer/README.md

 Since `~0.3.5` optimized certain finder options and loading (so it's faster).
 I also tried klassmer on react-bootstrap which seems to be working.

 Since `~0.3.6` optimized processor for call types.

+Since `~0.3.7` removed some unnecessary deps.

+Since `~0.3.8` improved logic of package mapping.
+Merging is abit slower now since cyclic checking is more complex.
+In the next release I'll try to improved speed again.

 ## Example: